 "Don't fret or worry.
 Instead of worrying, pray.
 Let petitions and praises shape your worries into prayers, letting God know your concerns.
 Before you know it, a sense of God's wholeness, everything coming together for good, will come and settle you down.
 It's wonderful what happens when Christ displaces worry at the center of your life."

-Ah, beautiful, isnt it?
-Letting praise and thanksgiving “shape your worries into prayers.”
-God wants us to share our burdens with Him.
+Ah, beautiful, isn't it?
+Letting praise and thanksgiving "shape your worries into prayers."
+God wants us to share our burdens with Him and He wants to remove the worry that is in our life.

 Psalm 55:22 "Cast your cares on the LORD, and he will sustain you; he will never let you fall."